 It has affected my mind as well, I think.
 Because I’m not sleeping as well as I want to.

-I took on the photography course because I wanted a distraction.
+I took on the photography project because I wanted a distraction.
 Something to help me reconnect with me.

 It’s important to have those activities which help you to think in a different way and open up new possibilities of thought for you.
 When your mentality is in a particular cycle and you’re stuck on a treadmill, it is a downwards spiral in the end.
 I think the photography is helping me with that because it’s giving me something else to focus on.
 So, it’s helping my mental wellbeing.